Scandinavia's biggest summerland

 Throughout Djurs Sommerland visitors experience changing atmospheres as they move between the smart, decorated rides, restaurants and play areas in the park's different areas.

 Djurs Sommerland's development has proceeded at full speed ahead since 2008.
-The park was extended with a new, large Piratland where the main attraction is Denmark's largest and fastest roller coaster, Piraten.
+The park was extended with a new, large Piratland where the main attraction is one of the best roller coasters in the world, Piraten.

 Piratland doubled in size in 2011, when Djurs Sommerland presented the greatest innovation in a Danish amusement park at that time: Skatteøen, which is North Europe's largest water coaster.

-In 2017 yet another big rollercoaster was bulit - DrageKongen, the fastest and longest Family Suspended Coaster en Europe.
+In 2017 yet another big rollercoaster was built - DrageKongen, the fastest and longest Family Suspended Coaster en Europe.